If you have any small business payroll FAQs that are not answered here, please contact us and we’ll be happy to help.

 Like with the State, Federal Unemployment Tax (FUTA) on the employer side is required on applicable wages.
 Federal withholding is also required but, depending on wages and their withholding status, the tax may or may not be withheld.

 Payroll Software FAQ

 Can’t I just use my finance software to run payroll?

 You could.
 A lot of our current clients used to think they could handle payroll themselves.
-They’re so glad they switched!
+But when they discovered the many disadvantages of payroll software they’re so glad they switched to us!

 They quickly learn that using a payroll service saves them a TON of time.
 And hassle.
 And tracking the constantly changing regulations and tax law changes from the State and Feds.